 Phone: (02) 53109031

 Dim sum, congee, rice toppings, and noodles are just some of the things you can find in Ying Ying Tea House Restaurant’s affordable and wide-ranging Chinese cuisine menu.
-You can get a Hakao for Php 80, and Minced Beef Congee for just Php 110.
+For example, you can get a Hakao for Php 80 and Minced Beef Congee for just Php 110.

-Tip: This restaurant has more than just one floor so it can accommodate a lot of guests even during peak hours.
+Tip: This restaurant has more than just one floor, so it can accommodate many guests, even during peak hours.
 Just be careful when climbing and going down the narrow staircases.